What is networking?

 - Make sure to get the individual’s business card and ask to stay in touch.
 Ask for their preferred mode of staying in touch (email, LinkedIn, etc.).

-- Follow up with a thank-you email or thank-you card within 24 hours of your call/meeting.
+- Follow up with a thank-you email or thank-you card within twenty-four hours of your call/meeting.

 Sample questions for informational interviews